rmscode/binary-garden/docs/hardware/powervault-me4-draft.md

 2. Save your settings and exit to the *Welcome* panel.
 3. Access the *Storage Setup* panel and follow the prompts to begin provisioning your system by creating disk groups and pools.
 4. Save your settings and exit to the *Welcome* panel.
-5. Access the *Host Setup* panel and follow the promptsto continue provisioning your system by attaching hosts.
+5. Access the *Host Setup* panel and follow the prompts to continue provisioning your system by attaching hosts.